| Cast & Crew

 Will Oliver

-Will Oliver plays Big Brother and numerous roles in 1984.
-He recently appeared in The Mousetrap as Giles Ralston.
-Will has been an avid member of the performing arts community in Kansas City for over a decade.
-He has been in countless productions throughout his primary schooling career and has appeared in productions through Shawnee Mission’s Theatre in the Park and The Barn Players.
-He is thrilled to take his next big leap and study theatre at the collegiate level.
-Will is a scholarship student on track to receive a BFA with a focus on Acting.
-He thanks Matt Schwader for giving him this opportunity, and his family and dear friends for their love and encouragement every step of the way.
+Will Oliver is back again in his fourth production with Avila University’s School of Performing Arts, this time appearing as Laurence in Dirty Rotten Scoundrels.
+An avid member of the Kansas City performing arts community for over a decade, Will has participated in countless productions throughout his primary schooling years and has also performed with Shawnee Mission’s Theatre in the Park and The Barn Players.
+He is thrilled to continue his journey studying theatre at the collegiate level.
+Will is a scholarship student pursuing a Bachelor of Fine Arts degree with a focus on Acting.
+He would like to thank his director for this production, as well as the faculty and mentors who have supported his growth throughout the process.
+He also extends heartfelt gratitude to his family and dear friends for their constant love and encouragement—he would not be here without them.

 Desirae Rodriguez